Skip to content

 What are accommodations?

 Accommodations are reasonable adjustments or modifications to programs, facilities, or curricula that ensure equal access for students with documented disabilities.
 Some examples of reasonable classroom accommodations are extended time for testing and certain assignments, the use of assistive technology, classroom relocation, note-taker, and the use of sign language interpreters or Communication Access Real-time Translation (CART) in the classroom.
-All accommodations are determined on a case-by-case basis based on documentation review and interview(s) with the student, and professional review.
+All accommodations are determined on a case-by-case basis based on documentation review, interview(s) with the student, and professional review.
 Specific accommodations are described in more detail below.

 Why are there special accommodations for students with disabilities?
 Why am I seeing more of them now?

 The Americans with Disabilities Act (ADA) was passed in 1990.
 The intent was to provide equal access to persons with disabilities.
-Over time, many conditions became regarded as “not rising to the level of a disability”, especially mental health conditions that may not have a lifelong impact, and other episodic conditions.
+Over time, many conditions became regarded as “not rising to the level of a disability,” especially mental health conditions that may not have a lifelong impact, and other episodic conditions.
 In 2008, the ADA Amendments Act (ADAAA) was passed with the purpose of restoring the original intent of the law.
-It significantly broadened the categories and types of conditions that are considered to be disabilities.
+The ADAAA significantly broadened the categories and types of conditions that are considered disabilities.
 (A disability “significantly impacts a major life activity”).
 As particular questions arose as to whether a condition constituted a disability, the Office of Civil Rights (OCR) continued to add to the examples included with the ADAAA; these revisions occurred up until October 2016.
 Many conditions like diabetes, Crohn’s disease, Bipolar Disorder, Major Depressive Disorder, and many other physical and mental health conditions that were not previously regarded as disabilities because of their episodic nature are now regarded as qualifying conditions for accommodation.

 With the advent of the Coronavirus pandemic in 2020, we have seen a considerable rise in students who present with mental health issues that impact their life in school, as well as students impacted by long COVID.